Privatization ‘Disproportionately Hurts Poor Individuals and Families’

 All three diseases are curable with antibiotics, but gonorrhea is growing increasingly resistant to treatment with antibiotics.

 CDC officials said STD rates are rising at a time when many of the country’s systems for preventing those infections have eroded.
-In recent years, more than […]
+In recent years, more than half […]

 Read the Full Article